 Bill Dambrova

-Bill designed a terrazzo floor based on imagery found in his paintings at the new recently opened Sky Harbor Airport Rental Car Return Train Station that you can visit using the Skytrain.
+Dambrova has entered the realm of public art designing a terrazzo floor based on imagery found in his paintings at the new recently opened Sky Harbor Airport Rental Car Return Train Station that you can visit using the Skytrain.

 His most recent solo show of large scale paintings called POKE A HOLE IN THE WORLD was at the Mesa Contemporary art museum in 2023.
-His next solo show of paintings and sculpture will be at Bentley Gallery in Phoenix July 2024.

 Photo by Brandon Sullivan for Luxe Interior Magazine.